After you apply 2017

 Some important points if you do need to provide supporting documents

 There may be delays in assessing your qualifications if you do not supply the correct documentation in support of your application.

 If you are required to provide documents for current year (2016) studies, submit these as soon as they are available.

-Do not send irreplaceable originals such as your year 12 certificate or degree parchment.
+Do not send irreplaceable originals such as your degree parchment.
 SATAC does not return documents, nor does it keep documents submitted in previous years.